bkil/freedom-fighters/en/server/backend-optional-portal-search.md

 * Bundle records together based on correlation, predicting future requests or by preseeding globally popular records
 * Ideally cryptographically sign the bundles on the server side so clients can replicate them between other clients over WebRTC
-* It may reduce server storage due to block size overheads
+* It may reduce server storage due to block size overheads and inode count

 ## Crawler